morskyjezek/jezek-site/_posts/2022-04-15-career-update.md

 with my personal values&mdash;the opportunity to join UMSI specifically presents a chance to facilitate training for archivists and digital curators.

-I have a longstanding relationship to the University of Michigan.
+I have a longtime connection to the University of Michigan.
 It is my alma mater, and notwithstanding its episodes of shameful and disappointing sexual misconduct (to put it diplomatically), I remain optimistic (let's hope not too naive) that the university as a social institution still has potential to